FarisPalayi/Order-summary-component/README.md

 - Twitter - [@farispalayi](https://www.twitter.com/farispalayi)
 - LinkedIn - [@farispalayi](https://www.linkedin.com/in/farispalayi)

 PS: I'm aware of the fact that there are a bunch of grammar mistakes in this document.
-I'm learning English as well, so it's natural.
+I'm learning English as well, so it's normal.
 Though, I do hope that things I wrote here are all understandable.
 If you wanna point out to me any mistakes in this document (technical, grammar, anything) please feel free to do so.